2025 Practice Enhancement Through Clinically Correct Coding

 • Understand essential elements needed for effective physician leadership

-• Define “Population Health Management”
+• Define “Population Health Management” through hospital and ambulatory views of care

 • Know the quality metrics tied to value-based care